Why? (American band): History

 On June 27, 2012, the band announced via Stereogum that they would be releasing their new EP Sod in the Seed on August 13 on City Slang.
 In the same article, they premiered the title track.
 The song is more upbeat than any of the tracks on Eskimo Snow and contains rapping, which had been absent on the previous album.

-Mumps, Etc., their fourth album, was released on October 9, 2012.
+Mumps, Etc., their fifth album, was released on October 9, 2012.

 In 2013, the band released an EP entitled Golden Tickets on the Joyful Noise label.
 The Golden Tickets EP is "a collection of personalized 'theme songs' for and about seven specific WHY? fans.
 Over the course of several months, Yoni and Josiah Wolf internet-stalked these fans for the purpose of crafting musical homages which would end up on this album."
 One track on the album focuses on an individual's Twitter feed, while Dropjaw lipreads the verbal meanderings of a fan who sent them a soundless video of himself talking into a camera.
-The band's fifth album, Moh Lhean, was released on March 3, 2017.
+The band's sixth album, Moh Lhean, was released on March 3, 2017.
+Their album The Well I Fell Into was released on August 2, 2024.